 Barnards Miniature Railway rides (BMR) :Separate charges apply.
-Sunday extras: Bernard's Sculpture tour 2.30pm Veteran and vintage vehicle collection.
+Sunday extras: Bernard's Sculpture tour 2.30pm Car collection.
 1920s Cycle shop.
+Archery.
+Model T Ford Rides.
 Collect loyalty points on Thur visits and earn a free Sun or Thur entry.
 Aviators welcome (PPO), see website for details.

-tea, coffee, cakes, soup and light lunches (Thurs), home-made cakes, tea, coffee (Suns) Strawberries & cream plus wine available, Sat 24 June.
+tea, coffee, cakes and light lunches (Thurs), home-made cakes, tea, coffee (Suns).

-Visitors also welcome by arrangement May to September for groups of 20 minimum.
-Admission £10.00, child £3.00.
+Visitors also welcome by arrangement January to November for groups of 30 minimum.
+Special needs groups 10 minimum.
+Admission £10.00, child £2.50.
 Light refreshments.

 This garden also makes a donation to St Francis Church.